-For those who wants a smoother, less challenging path to follow than those found in Conservation Park, Gayle’s Trails are a great option.
+For those who want a smoother, less challenging path to follow than those found in Conservation Park, Gayle’s Trails are a great option.

 The Panama City Beach Conservation Park is a vast pine plantation and cypress dome restoration area.
-With loop trails ranging in length from 0.6 to 11 miles, the park encompasses nearly 3,000 acres of protected land featuring mostly flat paths, boardwalks.
-The park is perfect for families, groups, bird watchers, flora and fauna fans, bicyclists and serious hikers.
-See if you can spot the various native wildlife soaring and roaming freely, including eagles, alligators, woodpeckers, wild boar, whitetail deer, snakes and coyotes.
+With loop trails ranging in length from 0.6 to 11 miles, the park encompasses nearly 3,000 acres of protected land featuring mostly flat paths, and boardwalks.
+The park is perfect for families, groups, bird watchers, flora and fauna fans, bicyclists, and serious hikers.
+See if you can spot the various native wildlife soaring and roaming freely, including eagles, alligators, woodpeckers, wild boar, whitetail deer, snakes, and coyotes.